 What Basic Training Family Day Is:

 Basic Training Family Day is essentially a weekend break for your soldier.
+(See above paragraph for explanation on why they get this!)
 It is designed for family (and friends) to get the opportunity to spend time with their soldier-in-training.
 It’s gives your soldier a breath of fresh air and some quality time outside of the platoon.

 What Basic Training Family Day is Not: